 Graduates of Grand Canyon University's doctoral program will be able to achieve effective leadership in their organization and discipline by making discoveries, contributing knowledge founded and rooted in proven theory through research, and making effective use of leadership to manage change.

-- Graduates of the doctoral program will be able to act as leaders in their discipline through the active application of knowledge in an - their discipline through the active application of knowledge in an intelligent and effective way to lead and construct an inventive, original, and creative vision.
-Graduates of the doctoral program will be able to employ meta-
+- Graduates of the doctoral program will be able to act as leaders in their discipline through the active application of knowledge in an intelligent and effective way to lead and construct an inventive, original, and creative vision.

 Competencies